IVIanuu/injekt/README.md

 class MyService(@Inject private val logger: Logger)
 ```

-Injekt will then try to resolve the dependencies on each call site if no explicit argument was provided
+Injekt will then try to resolve the dependencies on each call site if no explicit argument was provided.

 # Provide injectables
-You can provide dependencies by annotating them with @Provide
+You can provide dependencies by annotating them with @Provide:
 ```kotlin
 // classes and objects
 @Provide class MyApi(baseUrl: BaseUrl)